830

 And she left the room.

-So here I sit, shaking me head, half tempted to do her bidding and creep the old geezer out completely or be honest Gabe and correct his memory of who the original owner of the urn was or just not call him and leave things as they be.
+So here I sit, shaking me head, half tempted to do her bidding and creep the old geezer out completely or, be honest Gabe and correct his memory of who the original owner of the urn was or just not call him and leave things as they are.

 Gabe